 UPMC is deeply invested in supporting the community of Oakland, driving its economy, and helping its surrounding neighborhoods thrive.View News and Events

-The façade of the UPMC Presbyterian tower will feature energy-efficient, patterned, decorative glass.
+The façade of UPMC Presbyterian will feature energy-efficient, patterned, decorative glass.

 HGA designed the building to respect the architecture of UPMC Presbyterian's campus and the Oakland neighborhood.View Image Gallery